Although smaller than most other aquatic pets, cherry shrimp more than make up for it with their bright colors and fascinating behaviors.

 Depending on their interests, Cherry Shrimp can move fairly quickly around the aquarium by swimming or walking.
 They will stay mostly on the bottom, but still love to climb around and explore plants, rocks, and caves.

-Cherry Shrimp are useful algae eaters in tanks where others fish would not work.
+Author Note: Cherry Shrimp are useful algae eaters in tanks where others fish would not work.
 For example, if you have very fragile fish such as Neon Tetras, Cherry Shrimp will make a better tank mate for them than plecos.

 You can also keep Cherry Shrimp in a setup by themselves.
 They are fascinating to watch and well suited to small tanks.